 This document, referenced as a Holt Broadside, was published in Manhattan by John Holt on July 9, 1776.
-While 500 copies were distributed, only a handful remain in existence with this one being the fifth on record.
-It is the only one remaining in private hands for the time being.
+While 500 copies were distributed, only a handful remain in existence, with this one being the fifth on record.

-The document will be sold by Blanchard's Auction Service in Potsdam, New York in November, 2017.
-It is estimated to bring $500,000 to $1 million.
+The document was sold by Blanchard's Auction Service in Potsdam, New York for $1.5 million in November 2017.

 03 of 05